-We all know restaurants consume a ton of energy.
-With so many appliances involved in creating a menu, it’s crucial to invest in energy efficient kitchen equipment.
-With inefficient equipment, you may be throwing away thousands of extra dollars for no reason.
-In this guide, we’ve shared a few of our favorite restaurant kitchen efficiency tips, so your operation can help conserve resources and save money.
+We all know foodservice kitchens consume a ton of energy.
+With so many commercial appliances involved in creating a menu, it’s crucial to invest in energy-efficient kitchen equipment.
+With inefficient equipment, you may be throwing away thousands of extra dollars each year.
+In this guide, we’ve shared a few of our favorite restaurant kitchen energy efficiency tips, so your operation can invest in equipment that helps conserve resources and save money.

 Cook with Smart Technology

-First, it’s important to consider the most energy-intensive appliances in your kitchen, so that you maximize savings.
-For example, an oven is usually more energy efficient than a rotisserie, and steam cookers use minimal energy as well.
-When shopping for a new appliance, look for the Energy Star certification to ensure that it’s designed for efficiency and savings.
+First, it’s important to consider and evaluate the most energy-intensive appliances in your kitchen, so that you maximize savings.
+When shopping for a new appliance, look for ENERGY STAR certification to ensure that it’s designed for efficiency and savings.

-To further save on energy costs, a restaurant can also invest in multi-functional equipment, where one oven will be able to replace several pieces of equipment within a kitchen.
+To further save on energy costs, a restaurant can also invest in multi-functional equipment, where one oven is able to replace several pieces of equipment within a kitchen.
 This investment not only reduces energy consumption, but it helps streamline kitchen operation.

 Invest in a Self-Cleaning Oven

 You can reduce monthly energy bills by purchasing an oven with self-cleaning capabilities.
 When compared with the money spent cleaning an oven by hand, a self-cleaning model uses up to 50% less water, and it starts with the push of a button.
 This one tweak can result in hundreds of dollars of yearly energy savings and savings related to labor.

 Slow-Cook with Radiant Heat

 For about $1 a day, you can slow-cook food with a Cook & Hold Oven using Halo Heat® technology.
-This technology is made of thermal heating cables that are highly energy-efficient.
+This technology is made of a unique thermal heating cable that is highly energy-efficient.
 This low-heat process also reduces meat shrinkage up to 18%, and you can place it anywhere because it can operate outside of a kitchen hood.
-All in all, a Cook & Hold Oven can save a kitchen about $30 a day, which adds up quickly.
+All in all, a Cook & Hold Oven operates for less than $2 a day, putting money back in your pocket.

-We’re proud to offer cutting-edge cooking equipment that is great for the planet that also helps reduce restaurant overhead.
-To learn more about our energy efficient kitchen equipment, request a quote today.
+We’re proud to offer cutting-edge cooking equipment that is great for the planet that also helps maximize a foodservice operation's bottom line.
+To learn more about our energy-efficient kitchen equipment, request a quote today.